nin2yasu/iag/README.md

 ```

 #### Deploy Template
-Now open UI (e.g. https://localhost:8443), select project, and go to catalog.
+Now open the OpenShift UI (e.g. https://localhost:8443), select project, and go to catalog.
 You will see icon for the application.
 Click to deploy.
 You can change parameters before deploy.
 Parameters include CI Tenant Hostname and OIDC Client ID and Client Secret.

-### Deploy with Build from Source Repository
+### Option 2: Deploy with Build from Source Repository
 In this case your configuration files are downloaded from a source repository and baked into a new Docker image by a BuildConfig.
 The new image is loaded to an ImageStream which a DeploymentConfig then uses to create the IAG containers.

 A sample "Hello World" repository is pre-configured in the template parameters.